 In many practical devices cavitation damage is observed to occur in quite localized areas, for example, in a pump impeller.
 Often this is the result of the periodic and coherent collapse of a cloud of cavitation bubbles.
 Such is the case in the magnetostrictive cavitation testing equipment mentioned above.
 A typical cloud of bubbles generated by such acoustic means is shown in Figure 3.13.
-In other hydraulic machines, the periodic disturbance imposed on the flow.
+In other hydraulic machines, the periodicity may occur naturally as a result of regular shedding of cavitating vortices, or it may be a response to a periodic disturbance imposed on the flow.
 Example of the kinds of imposed fluctuations are the interaction between a row of rotor vanes and a row of stator vanes in a pump or turbine or the interaction between a ship's propeller and the nonuniform wake behind the ship.
 In almost all such cases the coherent collapse of the cloud can cause much more intense noise and more potential for damage than in a similar nonfluctuating flow.
 Consequently the damage is most severe on the solid surface close to the location of cloud collapse.
 An example of this phenomenon is included in Figure 3.14 taken from Soyama, Kato, and Oba (1992).
 In this instance clouds of cavitation are being shed from the leading edge of a centrifugal pump blade and are collapsing in a specific location, as suggested by the pattern of cavitation in the left-hand photograph.
 This leads to the localized damage shown in the right-hand photograph.